Communities of Hope - The JourneyWhy Does Communities of Hope Exist? Where Are We Going? How Do We Get There?

 Dr. Leanna Blevins

-Leanna Blevins serves as Executive Director of New College Institute in Martinsville, Va.
+Leanna Blevins serves as Assistant Vice President of Health Sciences Education at Virginia Tech – Carilion in Roanoke, VA.
 She received her M.Ed. and Ph.D. from the University of Virginia.
-Ms. Blevins currently serves as a director and board chair of Smart Beginnings of Martinsville Henry County and as a director on the board of the Martinsville-Henry County Family YMCA.
-She formerly served as a director and board chair of Southside Virginia Response Center, an organization devoted to serving victims of domestic violence, sexual abuse, and homelessness.
+Her research and work includes focusing on engaging rural and underserved communities and improving access to both higher education and healthcare.
+Ms. Blevins has served as a director and board chair at numerous nonprofit organizations, including Smart Beginnings of Martinsville Henry County and Southside Virginia Response Center, an organization devoted to serving victims of domestic violence, sexual abuse, and homelessness.

 Martha Ford, a graduate of the University of North Carolina – Greensboro, serves as Chief Financial Officer of McMichael Mills, Inc. in Mayodan, NC and previously served as Controller of Vintage Yarns, Inc. in Eden, NC.
 She has served her church as treasurer, worship leader, and Sunday School teacher.
 Ms. Ford is active in programs of mission and outreach through her church and other faith-based nonprofit organizations.